Fit and Well Logo

 Wheat Allergy or WA

-This is a food allergy, similar to nut or peanut allergies, and it affects people who are genetically predisposed.
+This is a food allergy, similar to nut or peanut allergies, and it affects genetically predisposed people.

 There are two types of allergic responses, the Immunoglobulin E (IgE) reaction, and the non-IgE mediated reaction.